EarthEngineering/EarthEngineering.github.io/_posts/2020-04-22-facetop-components-and-tech-stack.md

 According to [Security Today](https://securitytoday.com/articles/2020/01/13/the-iot-rundown-for-2020.aspx), during 2020 global spending on the Internet of Things (IoT) should reach $1.29 trillion.
 By 2021&mdash;the industrial IoT market size should reach $124 billion.
 By 2024&mdash;the global IoT healthcare market should reach $14 billion.
 By 2026&mdash;experts estimate that the IoT device market will reach $1.1 trillion.

 It's clear that the Internet of Things is going to be massive and that it's here to stay.
-Facetop computing has been waiting for an IoT catalyst and due to COVID-19 we belive smart-masks will be gateway that takes Facetop computing mainstream.
+Facetop computing has been waiting for an IoT catalyst and due to COVID-19 we believe smart-masks will be gateway that takes Facetop computing mainstream.

 ## Components